ElcoLuijendijk/beo/readme.md

 ## Output

-* After each model run, the modeled temperature field and (U-Th)/He data are stored in the directory ``model_output`` as a .pck file, which can be read using the Python's pickle module.
+* After each model run, the modeled temperature field and (U-Th)/He data are stored in the directory ``model_output`` as a .pck file, which can be read using Python's pickle module.
 * In addition, Beo saves a comma separated file containing the model parameters and a summary of the results for each model run and each timestep in the same directory.